-Tuff Top Estates - Our Story
+Tuff Top Estates - About Us

 This land was purchased in 1996 by us, Oliver and Diana Carey, who at the time lived up the road from where Tuff Top Estates is currently located.
 We had already started the instant lawn business on that property.
 We then bought a few smaller plots down the road where we planted more instant lawn.
 These plots were commonly known as 'Veepos' by the staff as they used to come over by tractor for the day, from our original lawn farm.
 The idea was to eventually build a house down by the river at 'Veepos'.
 On our regular trips to Veepos we would drive past this property and always knew that to ever attain it would be beyond a dream come true as we understood the property belonged to lawyers who would never sell.

 Well, one day driving to Veepos, Diana saw a 'For Sale' sign which she immediately removed, rushed home and phoned Oliver, who at the time worked for Murray and Roberts Construction.
 We had the land in the bag by lunchtime, with thankful help from Nedbank.
 To be able to pump water from the river onto the lands, we had to get electricity from the main road to the river which was over 600m away.
 This was a huge expense and we were rather poor at the time.
 Fortunately, Diana was left an amount of money from her grandmother, who unfortunately passed away at the time, just enough for the overhead power line to the river!

 This new land was just dry cracked veld, strewn with rocks, rubbish, lots of ants, and an old windmill.
 We planted the land, section by section with lawn as our finances allowed us to.
 We had our house in the market for quite some time, but with no takers.
 Because of the shortage of money, we had to sell our house first before we could start to build our house here.